How to Perform Hajj with a Pakistani Passport from the USA

 Q: Do I have to fly to Pakistan first before going to Saudi Arabia?

 A: Absolutely not!
-This is a common misconception.
+This is the most common misconception.
 You can (and we recommend you do) fly directly from the USA to Saudi Arabia and meet your Pakistani Hajj group at the airport in Jeddah or Madinah.
 This is what we did in 2024, and it's standard practice for overseas Pakistanis.
+You'll save time, money, and unnecessary stress.

 Q: Can I do this if I'm a U.S. citizen with Pakistani origin?